Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-Joe, and songwriting partner, Steven Tyler, are part of the American Society of Composers, Authors, and Publishers.
+Joe and songwriting partner Steven Tyler are part of the American Society of Composers, Authors, and Publishers.
 They've received several awards from that organization.
 They've also been inducted into the Songwriters Hall of Fame.
-Joe Perry has a net worth in excess of one hundred and twenty million dollars, so when Joe Perry says he prefers Gibson guitars, and especially the Gibson Les Paul, buddy, that's something to pay attention to.
+Joe Perry has a net worth in excess of 120 million dollars, so when Joe Perry says he prefers Gibson guitars, and especially the Gibson Les Paul, buddy, that's something to pay attention to.

-Anthony Joseph Perry was born in Massachusetts, and is of Portuguese descent.
-Even though Joe is left-handed, he began playing the guitar right-handed at the age of ten.
-Joe says he had no idea there was any other option, as he'd never seen someone play a guitar left handed then.
+Anthony Joseph Perry was born in Massachusetts, and he is of Portuguese descent.
+Even though Joe is left-handed, he began playing the guitar right-handed at the age of 10.
+Joe says he had no idea there was any other option, as he'd never seen someone play a guitar left-handed then.

 A huge fan of The Beatles, as so many in his age group were, it was their music which propelled him into becoming serious about guitar playing.
 Joe also reports having a learning disability which slowed him considerably in school.
 It could be knowing school was so difficult that helped him strive all the more for success in music.